 Backstage roles at the Barn Theatre

-Directors generally select their creative team at around the same time as auditions are held, so look our for audition notices.
 Here is an overview of the roles typically required for a show.
+Current vacancies.

 Stage Manager — responsible for everything that happens on-stage or backstage during the run of a production.
 They must have previous experience as Assistant Stage Manager and must be 18.
 Must compile own cue sheet to control operation of the show including actors’ entrances and cues for lighting, sound, special effects and scene changes.